Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :antifly

-## :antispam
+## antispam
 ### At A Glance
-Toggles the chat spam detection module, which monitors players sending too many messages in a short period.
+The `antispam` command toggles the chat spam detection module, which monitors players sending too many messages in a short period.
 This helps prevent chat flooding, bot spam, and ensures fair communication.

 ### How It Works